Why is my photo low-resolution and what can I do to improve it?

-There are many reasons a photo will receive a low resolution warning when uploading.
+There are many reasons a photo will receive a low-resolution warning when uploading.
 Below are a few possible reasons for low resolution.

-Photos dowloaded from the internet
+Photos downloaded from the internet

 If you saved a photo from Facebook, Instagram, or downloaded an image you found somewhere online, it is unlikely to be of print-ready resolution, since online images don't need to be very big.
 We advise against using images found this way.
-If you know where to find the original version of the photo, that will most likely be great resolution.
+If you know where to find the original version of the photo, that will most likely be a great resolution.

 If you are receiving a warning, but you know your photo was taken at full resolution with a digital camera, the image may have been downsized somewhere along the way between when you first downloaded the image from your camera and when we received it.

 Many email and photo management tools will downsize photos for faster sending and processing.
-If you find the original location of the photo, or download it directly from your camera to a folder, then drag or upload that to our uploader, you should have the full resolution photo.
+If you find the original location of the photo or download it directly from your camera to a folder, then drag or upload that to our uploader, you should have the full resolution photo.

 Phone camera photos